 I have cooked the dark corn syrup and light corn syrup pies side by side and it seems to me that the dark corn syrup version has a better texture and mouthfeel.

-Do You Have to Use Whole Pecans in Pecan Pie?
+Do You Have to Use Whole Pecans?

 No. Chopped or diced pecans can be used in pecan pie.